nerium-security/cycas/README.md

 # Why Cycas

-*Collect first, analyse later.* At the start of an incident you don't yet know what you're looking for, and the evidence is aging out by the minute.
-Velociraptor is excellent at that collection, and it's the tool we reach for on nearly every engagement.
-But it was never meant to store and query months of filesystem activity, and event logs for hundreds of hosts, all at once.
-It isn't a SIEM.

 Cycas fills the two gaps:

 - *Preserving evidence at scale.* The most valuable raw forensic artifact from every endpoint is captured at the start of the engagement and post-processed into structured data, so the original evidence is always there to go back to.